About

 With over 150 researchers and students focused on these topics, ITS-Davis is sharing its strong existing research capabilities with low-carbon vehicles and fuels, travel behaviour, freight logistics, urban planning, and modelling of future transportation and energy systems, with a focus on key policy-relevant issues.

 ITS-Davis’ sterling reputation as a research-driven convener of transportation leaders has had a profound impact on policymaking in California and the United States.
-We hope ETERC will prove to play a similar role in the European Union, its Member States and partner countries that work closely with both the United States and Europe to develop policymaking efforts on sustainable transport and energy.
+Officially launched in March 2023, at a conference ITS-Davis hosted in Brussels, ETERC strengthens the ITS-Davis capacity to play a similar role in Europe, supporting the development of policymaking efforts on sustainable transport and energy.

-We leverage the unique position of a leading academic institution to convene thought leaders, policymakers, and industry representatives in context allowing for open and frank debates, enabling everyone to have insights for strategic planning and offering opportunities to the ITS-Davis to generate relevant research activities.
+ETERC also leveraged the unique position of being part of a leading academic institution to convene thought leaders, policymakers, and industry representatives in context allowing for open and frank debates, enabling everyone to have insights for strategic planning and offering opportunities to the ITS-Davis to generate relevant research activities.
+Key examples include its 2023 launch conference, a second conference held in September 2024, and a pro-active contribution to the organization of the biennial Asilomar conference by the ITS-Davis.

 Benefits

-• Inform business decision-making and policymaking on the transportation decarbonisation process in the EU and US through innovative research; briefings of policymakers and senior staff in the EU, US, California, and many national governments; convening in-person and remote workshops; policy briefs based on research at the Centre and elsewhere; and presentations at conferences and events hosted by others.
+• Inform business decision-making and policymaking on the transportation decarbonization process in the EU and US through innovative research; briefings of policymakers and senior staff in many governments, intergovernmental organizations and multilateral development banks, convening in-person and remote workshops; policy briefs based on research at the Centre and elsewhere; and presentations at conferences and events hosted by others.

-• Educate students from Europe and UC Davis who will be employed as research assistants, benefiting them personally and creating a pipeline for international experts.
+• Educate students with roles as research assistants, benefiting them personally and creating a pipeline for international experts.

 Research Focus